garyeh/EndlessRevolution/docs/README.md

 - [ ] Press the arrow keys which correspond to the four gameplay controls (up, down, left, right)

 Sidebar options:
-- [ ] Choose a starting difficulty.
+- [ ] Choose a starting difficulty with different arrow speeds.
-- [ ] Start, pause, and reset the game.
+- [ ] Reset the game.
-- [ ] Modify bomb frequency (arrows that when pressed penalize the player)
-- [ ] Modify arrow speed / acceleration
 - [ ] Mute music

 This project will also include: